dffischer/pkgrepotools/aurbranch.md

 It uses offbranch(1) to compose a new revision from PKGBUILD, .SRCINFO and given additional files which will be placed on top of a dedicated distribution branch.

-If the program is executed in the root of a git repository, the branch will be called _aur_.
-If it is instead run from a directory deeper within a repository, a PKGBUILD collection repository is assumed and the branch will be named by the pkgbase variable as denoted by the PKGBUILD, prefixed with _aur/_.
-This way, all distribution branches are recognizable by a common naming scheme.

 ## OPTIONS